erg-lang/erg/doc/EN/terms.md

 ### [Erg]

 Statically typed programming language published in 2022 and is the subject of this document.
-The developers pronounce it `/ɝ́rug/`("エルグ" in Japanese[(Google Translate)](https://translate.google.com/?sl=ja&tl=en&text=%E3%82%A8%E3%83%AB%E3%82%B0)).
+The developers often pronounce it [`/ɝ́rug/`](https://translate.google.com/?sl=ja&tl=en&text=%E3%82%A8%E3%83%AB%E3%82%B0)).
 The name comes from the unit of energy in the CGS system of units.
 It was designed as a statically typed language that can take advantage of the assets of Python.
 It is mainly influenced by Rust and Haskell.

 ## F